 For more information on foreign language requirements, please refer to Graduation Requirements in the SDSU General Catalog.

 Declaration of Pre-Major, Major/Minor or Transferring

-For students who want to declare pre-major/minor to Gerontology, please contact Prof. Jennifer Cosio at jcosio@sdsu.edu.
+For students who want to declare pre-major/ minor to Gerontology, please contact Prof. Jennifer Cosio at jcosio@sdsu.edu or Christie Jimenez at cojimenez@sdsu.edu.

 Field Practicum